Trainee Geisha (Maiko) Kyoto Japan

 Japanese Calligraphy Art

 With the improvements in means of mass communication Japanese calligraphy was exported to the west.
 The western artists at once fell in love with this poetic form of writing.
 The calligraphers were especially awe struck by the beauty of Japanese writing.
 Even artists with a specialization other than calligraphy were known to have learnt the art parallel to their own specialty.
+Japanese calligraphy is also considered to be highly fashionable in today’s times.
+You will be able to find all sorts of fashion accessories and interior decoration items with Japanese calligraphy on them.

 Back to Top. | 9:00 PM